Doctor Who series 4: Development

 The Doctor Who title card for series 4, identical to that used in series 3.

-All of the episode titles were revealed in the 5 April 2008 issue of the Radio Times, except the title of the twelfth, which was "being kept secret as it gives away too much."
+All of the episode titles were revealed in the 5 April 2008 issue of Radio Times, except the title of the twelfth, which was "being kept secret as it gives away too much".
 The article also identified the title of episode 9 as "River's Run", as did the press release for the subsequent issue of Doctor Who Magazine, but this was changed a few days afterwards to "Forest of the Dead".
 The title of episode 12 was eventually revealed in a press release as "The Stolen Earth".
 A Children in Need special, entitled "Time Crash", was produced alongside the series and was broadcast on 16 November 2007.
-In addition, a mini-episode entitled "Music of the Spheres" was shot on 3 May 2008 for series 4 and was premiered at the Doctor Who Prom on 27 July 2008, with the audio being broadcast simultaneously on BBC Radio 3.
+In addition, a mini-episode entitled "Music of the Spheres" was shot on 3 May 2008 for series 4 and premiered at the Doctor Who Prom on 27 July 2008, with the audio being broadcast simultaneously on BBC Radio 3.
 It was then broadcast on BBC One on New Year's Day 2009.

 "You've got to watch and listen closely.
-It's been seeded for a long time, with small but vital references going all the way back to series One."
+It's been seeded for a long time, with small but vital references going all the way back to Series One."